visrm/C-Assignments/README.md

 | math.h | Mathematics fuctions | `sqrt();`, `pow();` |
 | string.h | String functions | `strcpy();`, `strcmp();`|

-### `main()` Function

-main is a predefined keyword or function in C. It is the first function of every C program that is responsible for starting the execution and termination of the program.
-It is a special function that always starts executing code from the `main` having `int` or `void` as return data type.
 ## List of Programs

 The list of Programs are divided into two parts .